Climate Risk-based Decision Analysis (CRIDA)

-In this context, the CRIDA methodology was introduced as a multi-step process that embraces a participatory, bottom-up approach to identify water security hazards, and is sensitive to indigenous and gender-related water vulnerabilities.
-By engaging local communities in the design of the analysis, the information provided by scientific modeling and climate analysis can be tailored and thus provide more useful answers to the challenges they are facing.
-They are also providing a more informed starting point to assess the different options for adaptation, and design robust adaptation pathways, in line with the local needs.
+By involving local communities in the design of the analysis, as well as in the information provided by scientific modeling, climate analysis can be adapted and thus provide more useful responses to the challenges faced by a system.
+CRIDA seeks exactly the above, providing a more informed starting point for evaluating different adaptation options, and designing more robust pathways that are in line with local needs.

-In October 2018, the book "Climate Risk Informed Decision Analysis (CRIDA): Collaborative Water Resources Planning for an Uncertain Future", was launched at UNESCO in Paris.
-This was the result of seven years of collaboration through technical exchanges, study pilots, and workshops between UNESCO-IHP, the International Centre for Integrated Water Resource Marnagement (ICIWaRM), Deltares, the Alliance for Global Water Adaptation (AGWA), the Millennium Challenge Cooperation (MCC), the World Bank, and the University of Massachusetts.
+In October 2018, the book "Climate Risk-based Decision Analysis (CRIDA): Collaborative Water Resources Planning for an Uncertain Future", was launched at UNESCO in Paris.
+This was the result of seven years of collaboration through technical exchanges, pilot case studies and workshops between UNESCO's Intergovernmental Hydrological Programme (IHP), the International Centre for Integrated Water Resources Management (ICIWaRM), Deltares, the Global Water Adaptation Alliance (AGWA), the Millennium Challenge Cooperation (MCC), the World Bank and the University of Massachusetts.